What Is DKIM?

 1. Dynamic SPF: Elimination and whitelisting of IP addresses

-3. Instant changes in policies through dynamic DMARC
+2. Instant changes in policies through Dynamic DMARC

 With such unparalleled features, you can effectively improve the email domain reputation of your organization.
-In addition to these features, you get 100% security to prevent email spoofing practices and the misuse of your email domain.
+In addition to these features, it significantly improves protection against email spoofing and unauthorized use of your domain.

 • Related Articles